yi-cheng-liu/Blog/README.md

    cd client
    yarn start
    ```
-   Open http://localhost:3000 with your browser to see the webstite.
+   Open http://localhost:3000 with your browser to see the website.

 ## Demo